 If you are new to furniture painting and want to learn how to update old furniture with paint you can always start at the beginning with How to Paint Furniture – a Beginners Guide.

 I will walk you through the entire project, showing you my first choice decision and then the second choice.
 Sometimes we start a project and things just don’t look right or don’t go as planned.
 So we have to make changes.
 I can’t and won’t pretend that it doesn’t happen.
 Initially, when you look at the colors in the stone there is a combination of neutral colors, from whites, creams, and browns.
 I want to pull from that espresso brown and paint the cart using Chocolate from Dixie Belle.
 You can find all of Dixie Belles paint and products HERE.

 Chocolate is literally that, a rich chocolate brown.
 Normally, I would not paint brown wood brown, but this choice made sense at the time.

-I paint the entire base of the kitchen cart chocolate brown using my Zibra paintbrush.
-If you have yet to try these brushes you can find them online HERE.
+For this project, I paint the entire base of the kitchen cart chocolate brown using my Zibra paintbrush.

 When applying the brown paint over the wood I made sure to apply a very thin coat.
 The original plan is to create a dark espresso stain type finish.
 This shows how the brown paint alters the appearance of the wood but not drastically.